Language selection

 Canada-Vietnam Joint Economic Committee (JEC)

-Canada is committed to pursuing new opportunities to deepen trade and economic cooperation with Vietnam.
-On January 10, 2022, Canada and Vietnam established the Canada-Vietnam Joint Economic Committee (JEC).
-The JEC is a non-legally binding mechanism dedicated to advancing trade and economic cooperation between Canada and Vietnam.
-This mechanism, which is co-chaired at the Deputy Minister level, will provide an ongoing opportunity to discuss current and emerging trade and commercial issues.
-The JEC is a key contribution to stronger economic and trade ties between Canada and Vietnam, and a key component of the Comprehensive Partnership.
-Canada and Vietnam held an inaugural meeting of the JEC in Vancouver on July 6, 2022.
+On January 10, 2022, Canada and Vietnam established the Canada-Vietnam Joint Economic Committee (JEC), a mechanism dedicated to advancing trade and economic cooperation between Canada and Vietnam.
+Co-chaired at the Deputy Minister level, it provides an ongoing opportunity to discuss current and emerging trade and commercial issues.
+The JEC contributes to stronger economic and trade ties between Canada and Vietnam, and a key component of the Comprehensive Partnership.
+Canada and Vietnam held the inaugural meeting of the JEC in Vancouver on July 6, 2022.
+The second JEC Meeting took place in Hanoi on March 27, 2024, with the participation of the Minister of International Trade and Deputy Minister of Trade representing Canada.

 Related links